apache/geode/Troubleshooting-File-Descriptors.md

 There are several actions that can help prevent FD issues, including:

 * Increase the open files limit.
 Check your operating system for specifics on how to do this.
 * Change the GemFire settings that control the life of connected sockets.
-For additional details, see [this link](https://communities.vmware.com/docs/DOC-23140).
+For additional details, see <a href="https://communities.vmware.com/docs/DOC-23140" target="_blank">this link</a>